lucpierson/odoo-V18-Community-to-enterprise-using-docker-envs/README.md

 These are descriptions of the actions I did to upgrade a odoo community v18 to the enterprise release, being under docker containers

 0) Backup your data (in my case, I have a backup script, gpt can help build yours)
-1) Upgrade your current env to last V18 release
+1) Upgrade your current env to last V18 release (in my case, running docker is odoo-18-COMMUNITY-20250725)
-2) Download the latest enterprise modules (link below, you need an account as customer or partner) and place the folders under ./custom/
+2) Download the latest enterprise modules (link below, you need an account as customer or partner) and place the enterprise sub-folders under ./custom/
 3) Create a full env based on V18 called V18-ENT (with provided latest V18 Dokerfile)

 a) under your "custom" dir, download the enterprise content

-b) stop and rm the docker running odoo, KEEPING the database docker running
+b) stop and rm the docker running odoo, KEEPING the database container running

-   			** docker ps -a
+   			$ docker ps -a
-   			** docker stop odoo-18-COMMUNITY-20250725
+   			$ docker stop odoo-18-COMMUNITY-20250725
-   			** docker rm odoo-18-COMMUNITY-20250725
+   			$ docker rm odoo-18-COMMUNITY-20250725

 c) run (once ==> no restart) the docker for enterprise upgrade

-   			** move docker-compose.InstallPonctuelleWebEnterprise.yml  docker-compose.yml
+   			$ move docker-compose.InstallPonctuelleWebEnterprise.yml  docker-compose.yml
-   			** docker-compose up -d
+   			$ docker-compose up -d
-   			** follow the logs to verify that upgrade goes smoothly ** docker stop odoo-18-PONTCUEL-ENTREPRISE-20250725 ** docker stop odoo-18-PONTCUEL-ENTREPRISE-20250725
+   			follow the logs to verify that upgrade goes smoothly
+   			$ docker stop odoo-18-PONTCUEL-ENTREPRISE-20250725
+   			$ docker stop odoo-18-PONTCUEL-ENTREPRISE-20250725
+	  		KEEP the database container running

 d) finally run the docker with enterprise env (still accessing  on the existing running db)

-   			** move docker-compose.Enterprise.yml  docker-compose.yml
+   			$ move docker-compose.Enterprise.yml  docker-compose.yml
-   			** docker-compose up -d
+   			$ docker-compose up -d
-   			** follow the logs to verify that upgrade goes smoothly ** on the interface, parameters, all the way down, verify the current version you are working on
+   			follow the logs to verify that launch the odoo enterprise goes smoothly on the interface, parameters, all the way down, verify the current version you are working on

+e) you may now backup the full ENTERPRISE running env

 links :
   * odoo Docker images : https://hub.docker.com/_/odoo